-In certain circumstances the Investment Funds use their ownership rights to engage with companies to encourage them to improve their ESG policies and practices, with the aim of protecting or increasing their economic value.
-Engagement may be undertaken directly by the Aware Super Group, via our investment managers, through service providers or through collaborative initiatives.
+In certain circumstances the Trustee uses its ownership rights to engage with companies to encourage them to improve their ESG policies and practices, with the aim of protecting or increasing their economic value.
+Engagement may be undertaken directly by Aware Super, via our investment managers, through service providers or through collaborative initiatives.

 Engagement with companies is undertaken when the Investment team or its external research providers identify material ESG risks or areas for improvement that could threaten a company's reputation and value.
-For Australian listed investments, the Trustee has established an internal framework which documents the engagement approach, including the principles, methods, and approach to prioritising companies for engagement and monitoring.
+For Australian listed investments, the Trustee has established an internal framework which documents the Fund's engagement approach, including the principles, methods, and approach to prioritising companies for engagement and monitoring.